 Most carpet cleaners employ a tank that holds water and a compartment to hold a cleaning solution.
 As you roll the cleaner over the carpet, it emits the water and cleaning solution.
 Meanwhile, brushes scrub at the carpet fibers to remove embedded dirt and stains.

 The cleaner then uses suction power to remove the dirt, debris, and moisture from the carpet.
 However, some models don’t have suction power so you must go over the carpet with a vacuum cleaner afterward to remove the loosened dirt.

 While vacuuming regularly removes surface dirt and debris from your carpet, there may be deeply embedded grime and stains that you’re not able to see.
 Using a carpet cleaner periodically freshens your carpeting so your home is cleaner and healthier.

-You can hire a professional carpet cleaning service or rent a carpet cleaner to clean your carpeting, but if you’re committed to doing it several times a year, purchasing your own carpet cleaner can save you money in the long run.
+If you only clean your carpeting during spring cleaning or before the winter holidays, you can hire a professional carpet cleaning service or rent a carpet cleaner, but if you’re committed to doing it several times a year, purchasing your own carpet cleaner can save you money in the long run.

 If you have children and pets, you may deal with more obvious stains from spills and other accidents.
 Having your own carpet cleaner allows you to treat stains as soon as they happen, which greatly increases your chances of removing them effectively.

 Some carpet cleaners can weigh as much as 50 pounds, while others weigh less than 20 pounds.
 The weight and size of the machine greatly affect how easy it is to use because large, bulky cleaners are difficult to push.